taccarlo/Django-Framework-Example/README.md

 Subscription(<u>ID_sub</u>, starting_date, ending_date,ID_prod, prod_desc, price)
 In a normal DBMS in a bigger project I would separate the subscription and the product info like the id, the product description in a separate table.
 -settings.py file is set for a project not yet in production environment.
+- I assume that the first requested query is asking for sorting first by an attribute and then by an other attribute, so the query is only one.

 ## About the testing